mitgedanken/muStyle/README.md

 # muStyle
-Yet another CSS preprocessor. muStyle should like to be an easy and inutive tool in the spirit of myth.
+Yet another CSS preprocessor. muStyle should like to be an easy and intuitive tool in the spirit of myth.